elraval/Shure-wireless-Reaper-Companion/README.md

 # Shure Wireless and Reaper Companion configuration
 Bitfocus Companion configurations to monitor Shure wireless receivers data and listen to them in Cockos Reaper.
-Used by A2's, RF and mic-up techs in live events to monitor Shure Wireless (or any other RF or audio channel) wireless microphones.
+Used by A2's, RF and mic-up techs in live events to monitor Shure Wireless wireless microphones.
 Usually used in conjunction with Dante Virtual Soundcard (DVS).

-## SOFTWARE REQUIRED:
+## SOFTWARE REQUIREMENTS
    - BitFocus Companion https://bitfocus.io/companion
    - Cockos Reaper https://www.reaper.fm/
+   - Dante Virtual Soundcard (or any multitrack soundcard that can feed Reaper inputs)

 ## CONFIGURATION PAGES